thalassa-cloud/terraform-provider-thalassa/docs/resources/kubernetes_cluster.md

 - `networking_cni` (String) CNI of the Kubernetes Cluster
 - `networking_pod_cidr` (String) Pod CIDR of the Kubernetes Cluster
 - `networking_service_cidr` (String) Service CIDR of the Kubernetes Cluster
-- `organisation` (String) Reference to the Organisation of the Kubernetes Cluster.
+- `organisation_id` (String) Reference to the Organisation of the Kubernetes Cluster.
 If not provided, the organisation of the (Terraform) provider will be used.

 ### Optional